5c0r/live-then-learn/BOOK.md

 - Design It! - From Programmer to Software Architect
 - Team topologies
 - Building Microservices - Sam Newman
+- An Elegant Puzzle - Will Larson ( Mostly comes from his blog posts )
+- Staff Engineer - Will Larson

 ### Non-Tech